-The Czech Republic generally maintains a scientific approach towards biotechnology.
-For more than a decade, farmers planted genetically engineered (GE) corn.
-However, in 2017 and 2018 Czech farmers did not plant any Bt corn.
-This change in planting practices is a result of producers decided that this product is too difficult to market and sell.
+There are no significant changes in 2020 to the agricultural biotechnology situation in the Czech Republic.
+The country generally maintains a scientific approach towards biotechnology.
+Czech farmers planted genetically engineered (GE) corn starting in 2005.
+However, that ended in 2017.
+This change in planting practices is a result of producers deciding that this product is too difficult to market and sell in the European market.
 The Czech Republic has not imposed any bans on GE crops.
-There were no legislation updates or regulatory changes in 2018.
-A new voluntary genetically modified organism-free (GMO-free) certification scheme was introduced last year.
+There are companies that use microbial biotechnologies in their production.
+A legislation update in 2020 incorporates EU legislation into national law.